glitchwrks/versafloppy_2_cpm22/sbc200/README.md

 ROM Switch-Out
 --------------

-The SBC-100/SBC-200 allow for disabling the onboard ROM and scratchpad RAM.
+The SBC-200 allows for disabling the onboard ROM and scratchpad RAM.
 This is necessary if CP/M is to use all 64K of system memory.
 We've provided images with and without ROM switch-out -- images with a N do not have ROM switch-out, the others do.

 We recommend starting with a 48K image with no ROM switch-out.
-Once this image is successfully booting, try a 48K image *with* ROM switch-out to ensure the SBC is working properly -- we've encountered a SBC that was not able to switch ROM out.
+Once this image is successfully booting, if you have a SBC-200, try a 48K image *with* ROM switch-out to ensure the SBC is working properly -- we've encountered a SBC that was not able to switch ROM out.

+As noted above, *the SBC-100 does not have ROM switch-out* and can't run the 64K CP/M 2.2 image provided.

 Booting with SD Monitor
 -----------------------